qqqq-collab/enterprise-resources/azure_kubernetes_service/README.md

-# Elastic Kubernetes Service Example
+# Azure Kubernetes Service Example

 This is an example Codecov stack deployed to Azure Kubernetes Service via terraform.
 It consists of: